codegirls/materials/section/tiniest-blog-1.md

         </html>
     ```

-* Are most times located on a server.
+* Is most times located on a server.
 You can also develop and save locally, but then nobody else can see your website.

-### client / Server
+## Client / Server

 * Browsers are clients (as well as screen readers, search engines and other programs)
 * A server provides websites.
 This means the server receives requests for certain addresses (URLs) and answers them with source code.
 * Clients then proceed to follow cross references (links) in these documents and embed various media (CSS styles, JavaScript code, images, videos or music)

-### Standards (HTML, CSS and JavaScript)
+## Standards (HTML, CSS and JavaScript)

 * The source code of websites is written in a language called HTML
 * Defined by a consortium